PSoni2000/multi-page-sap-with-react-router/README.md

 Now if you want to navigate user to a different page after successfully submitting the form. to do that you can return the result of calling Redirect.

-like json, redirect creates a response object, however its a special response object that simply redirect he user to a different page.
+like json, redirect creates a response object, however its a special response object that simply redirect the user to a different page.

 ## Submitting data Programmatically